ChrisvanHvA/Appclusive/README.md

 ### All information in one place

-We solved this problem by creating clear instructions on how to ensure the accessibility of their your digital products.
+We solved this problem by creating clear instructions on how to ensure the accessibility of your digital products.
 We created our own API with all the WCAG-guidelines in plain simple language because the "real" WCAG-guidelines contain far to complex instructions.
-We also decided to add some tips to each of our steps to make sure you really get it.
-For each project you now have several categories each with it's own checklist containing the WCAG-standards.
-So you have a clear and clean overview of what has been done and what is still on your to-do list.
-You can also easily see on what level of accessibility you are and level up if you want to.
+We also decided to add some tips to each of our steps to make sure you *really* understand why these things are necessary to apply.

+For each project you now have several categories, each with it's own checklist containing the WCAG-standards.
+This creates (at least we hope!) a clear and clean overview of what has been done and what is still on your to-do list.
+You can also easily see on what level of accessibility you are working on and level up if you want to.
 Furthermore we made a dashboard for easy access and overview of all the projects.

 ### The task distributing problem

-We solved this problem by making it possible for project-managers to be able to assign tasks to UX-designers.
-It is now possible for users to invite other designers to certain projects.
-They can do so by copying a project invite code and send this this code to their colleagues (even those who don't use Appclusive yet), they can create and account and then simply click on the "join project" button on the dashboard, paste the code and there done.
-If project-managers want to assign designers to specific tasks, they can do so by clicking on the assign user button on every step within a category of a project.
+We solved this problem by making it possible for project-managers to be able to assign tasks to team members.
+It is now possible for users to invite other others to certain projects.
+They can do so by copying an invite code and sharing said code (even those who don't use Appclusive yet).
+The invited user can then create an account and then click on the "join project" button on the dashboard.

+If project-managers want to assign team members to specific tasks, they can do so by clicking on the assign user button on every step within a category of a project.
 You can see al the designers working on the whole project and pick an user to assign the task to.

 ### Baby steps

-We split up each category into small checklist items with one WCAG-guideline.
+We split up each category into small checklist items per WCAG-guideline.
 So you have a clear and clean overview of what has been done and what is still on your to-do list.
 We made the overview easier by creating checklist items that you can check, so you know what has been done en wat still needs to be done.
 We also decided to split the WCAG-guidelines up into categories, this makes it easier to navigate and also to assigns tasks to designers/ developers.

 ## Our client